AmnezziaCS/AmnezziaCS/README.md

 # Welcome to my GitHub profile!

 Hi there, I’m Amnezzia, a full-stack developer and JavaScript enthusiast.
+I love to learn new things and I’m always looking for new challenges thus why I chose to pick up DevOps as well.

 ## About me

-I’m currently working at diagRAMS Technologies as a Software Engineer where I specialize in technologies like:
+I’m currently working at SII as a DevOps Engineer.

-- Next.js,
-- Node.js,
-- Typescript,
-- Elasticsearch

 ~$ cat steam.json